 The remainder of this chapter is organized into four sections.
 Section 1.2 provides an overview of scientific aspects of the climate issue as background for interpretation of these scenarios.
 Section 1.3 then presents the study design with a focus on the characteristics of the stabilization cases to be investigated in Chapter 4.
-Section 1.4 briefly discusses how scenarios of this type have been used to examine the climate change issue and the intended uses and limits of the new scenarios, focusing on interpretation of these scenarios under conditions of uncertainty.
+Section 1.4 change issue and the intended uses and limits of the new scenarios, focusing on interpretation of these scenarios under conditions of uncertainty.
 Section 1.5 provides a guide to the structure of the remaining chapters and the associated data archive.